Qadsia SC: 1960s

 The 1961/62 season was the first official for Kuwaiti football.
 Qadsia was second in the league and Prince Cup, under the leadership of coach Mohammed Al-Hamad.
-The team won Kuwaiti league title in 1963/1964.
-The team lost in the Prince Cup 1963/1964 final against Al-Arabi Club 2–0.
-In 1964/1965 Egyptian coach Omar Khairy was appointed, and the team won second place.
-On 8 January 1965, Qadsia won in the 1964/65 Prince Cup final.
-In the season 1965/1966 coach Aladdin Niazi and won second place in the league for fifth consecutive time, this time behind the Al-Arabi SC, and team went out against Salmiya in the quarterfinals of Prince Cup.
-In the season of 1966/1967, under the leadership of coach Jean Cristo, the club won Prince Cup 1966/67 for the second time, after beating Al-Arabi SC 4–2.
-In 1967, the team won fourth place in the Kuwaiti league, and on 12 January 1968 Al-Qadisiya defeated Al-Arabi SC 2–1 in the Prince Cup final.
-In 1968/1969 Qadsia won the Kuwait league title for the first time in its history.
-In the 1969/1970 season club won third league place and emerged from the quarter-finals of Prince Cup by Yarmouk, which won the title later.
+The team won Kuwaiti league title in 1963–64.
+The team lost in the Prince Cup 1963–64 final against Al-Arabi by 2–0.
+In 1964–65 Egyptian coach Omar Khairy was appointed, and the team won second place.
+On 8 January 1965, Qadsia won in the 1964–65 Prince Cup final.
+In the season 1965–66 coach Aladdin Niazi and won second place in the league for fifth consecutive time, this time behind the Al-Arabi, and team went out against Salmiya in the quarterfinals of Prince Cup.
+In the season of 1966–67, under the leadership of coach Jean Cristo, the club won Prince Cup 1966–67 for the second time, after beating Al-Arabi by 4–2.
+In 1967, the team won fourth place in the Kuwaiti league, and on 12 January 1968 Al-Qadisiya defeated Al-Arabi by 2–1 in the Prince Cup final.
+In 1968–69 Qadsia won the Kuwait league title for the first time in its history.
+In the 1969–70 season club won third league place and emerged from the quarter-finals of Prince Cup by Yarmouk, which won the title later.

 1970s

-In the 1970/71 season under the leadership of coach Ron Lewin, Al Qadsia won league title 1970/1971 for the second time.
+In the 1970–71 season under the leadership of coach Ron Lewin, Al Qadsia won league title 1970–71 for the second time.
 The team went out of the cup quarter-final against Al-Arabi in the penalty shootout.
-In 1971/72 season, team emerged from the semi-finals of the 1971-1972 league playoffs.
+In 1971–72 season, team emerged from the semi-finals of the 1971–72 league playoffs.
 However, Qadsia won the Prince's Cup for the first time in their history.
-In the 1972/1973 season, the team finished fourth in Group A with 6 points and emerged from the league competition.
-In 1972–1973, the team emerged from the cup quarter-finals after losing to Al Arabi.
-The team won third place in the Kuwaiti league 1973/1974.
+In the 1972–73 season, the team finished fourth in Group A with 6 points and emerged from the league competition.
+In 1972–73, the team emerged from the cup quarter-finals after losing to Al Arabi.
+The team won third place in the Kuwaiti league 1973–74.
 In Prince Cup, Qadsia defeated Kuwait SC.
-In the 1974/75 season, the tournament was not organized, but Federation Cup was established and Qadsia came in third place.
-The team won Kuwaiti league 1974/1975 for the fifth time in its history, and in the Prince Cup, Qadsia defeated Kuwait Club two 2–0, scored by Faisal Al-Dakhil.

-Qadsia won the next league title in 1975/76 without losing any match, and in the Prince Cup they lost to Kuwait SC. the 1976/77 league championship returned again and the team won second place behind Kuwait SC, after losing 5–3 in the final.

-As coach Ron Lewin returned and the team won the third place in the league, and in the Prince Cup 1978/79, the club managed to win the title after defeating Kazma SC.
+In the 1974–75 season, the tournament was not organized, but Federation Cup was established and Qadsia came in third place.
+The team won Kuwaiti league 1974–75 for the fifth time in its history, and in the Prince Cup, Qadsia defeated Kuwait Club by 2–0, scored by Faisal Al-Dakhil.
+Qadsia won the next league title in 1975–76 without losing any match, and in the Prince Cup they lost to Kuwait SC.
+The 1976–77 league championship returned again and the team won second place behind Kuwait SC, after losing 5–3 in the final.
+As coach Ron Lewin returned and the team won the third place in the league, and in the Prince Cup 1978–79, the club managed to win the title after defeating Kazma.